 - Pineapple Jam: You can use either store-bought pineapple jam or homemade.

-For the egg wash portion, we will be using egg yolk and oil.
-The egg wash will take on a shiny and yellowish color when we add oil to the yolk.
+For the egg wash portion, we will be using egg yolk and oil, for a shiny look after baking.

-First, cream softened butter and condensed milk together till light.
-Add in egg yolk, followed by flour.
+First, cream softened butter and condensed milk together till light and fluffy.
+Add in the egg yolk, followed by flour.

-Once the dough comes together, you can use it immediately, since the dough is not sticky.
-If you prefer firmer dough, you can always chill it for about 15-20 mins in the fridge.
+Once the dough comes together, you can use it immediately.
+The dough is not sticky, so it will be quite easy to work with.
+If you prefer a firmer dough, you can always chill it for about 15-20 mins in the fridge before using it.

-Portion the dough into 10g each (about 50 pcs) and the pineapple jam 8g each (50 pcs).
-You can prepare and roll the balls of pineapple jam one day before, and store them into airtight container.
+Portion the dough into 10g each (yields about 50 pcs) and the pineapple jam 8g each (to 50 pcs).
+You can prepare and roll the balls of pineapple jam one day before and store them into airtight container.
 Use cling wrap between layers of the pineapple jam balls to prevent sticking.